01. Why volunteer with Globalteer?

 In addition to the above, we provide full in-country support so that your stay is as enjoyable and rewarding for you as it is valuable for the project you work with.

-02. Why is a donation required to volunteer?
+02. Why should I pay to volunteer?

 03. I have never booked over the internet before, is my money safe?